iresci23/ci-bootstrap-auth/README.md

 ### Installation

-1. Download and unzip to your web server
+1. Download/clone this repo and unzip to your web server

-2. Run composer install to download dependencies
+2. Run composer to install dependencies
 ```
 $ composer install
 ```